 What About Out of Market Games?

 What if you want to watch more than just your local team?
 Perhaps, you have relocated from Wisconsin and want to watch your Packers preseason games.
-Well, the NFL has just made it easy to do.
+Well, the NFL has made it easy to do.

 But even if you don’t have an Antenna or Sling TV you can still watch those games on NFL Game Pass.
 NFL game Pass will let you watch those games on demand as soon as the live telecast has ended.

 Essentially you are on a few hour delay for your local team and nationally broadcasted games.
-Otherwise you can watch the game live online.
+Otherwise, you can watch the game live online.

 Get your antenna now.
 Not only can you watch your local team’s preseason games, but every game they play all season.
-You even get to watch if your team makes it to the post season.
+You even get to watch if your team makes it to the postseason.

-For teams outside your area you can watch most games on NFL Game Pass.
+For teams outside your area, you can watch most games on NFL Game Pass.
 The exceptions are the nationally broadcast games on NBC, CBS, and Fox which you can watch on an antenna, and the few games on ESPN.
 However, those can be viewed with a subscription to Sling TV.